ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ing up and fitting together the follow­
+ing thirtyeight lines from thirtyeight
+English poets Thc names of the au­
+thors are given below
+1 Why all this to 1 for triumphs of an
+hourJ
+2 1 fe s a short summer man a Cower­
- we catch the rital breath and
+S By turns we catch the rital breath and
 I The cradle and the tomb nlas so nigh
 r &gt; To be it bettr far than not tobe
 6 Thonshall man s life may Mem a tras